cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 ## Understanding Outdoor Air Temperature (OAT) Measurements

 This technique uses weatherproof data loggers to take long-term measurements of the outside air temperature (OAT) (F) at one-hour intervals.
-This technique can be used to characterize the cooling or heating load for any temperature-dependent system such as chillers, boilers, variable-speed air handling units and ventilation systems.
+This technique can be used to characterize the cooling or heating load for any temperature-dependent system such as chillers, boilers, variable-speed air handling units, and ventilation systems.
 Accurate measurements can only be taken when data loggers are properly installed.

-Measurements should be taken at one-hour intervals and will provide insight into the temperature values which are driving the control mechanisms of the building equipment.
-OAT should be paired with other information about the specific systems’ operating conditions in order to calculate annual energy consumption.
-For more information about how this data is used to estimate annual energy consumption, please refer to the calculation methodology of the type of equipment that relies on the outside air temperature.
+Measurements should be taken at one-hour intervals to provide insight into the temperature values that are driving the control mechanisms of the building equipment.
+Pair OAT with other information about the specific system’s operating conditions in order to calculate annual energy consumption.
+For more information about how this data is used to estimate annual energy consumption, please refer to the calculation methodology of the type of equipment that relies on OAT.

-The duration of the long-term measurement should be a minimum of six weeks and data should be collected at one-hour intervals.
-Measurements should be taken in conjunction with when the system of interest is operating under normal conditions.
+The duration of the long-term measurement should be a minimum of six weeks with data being collected at one-hour intervals.
+Measurements should be taken when the system of interest is operating under normal conditions.

 ### Type of Measurement